ComposableFi/composable/code/integration-tests/runtime-tests/README.md

 Tests for runtime.
 ## Prerequisites

-In order to run the tests, centauri and osmosis binaries should be available on ~/go/ folder and should be executable.
+In order to run the tests, centauri and osmosis binaries should be executable.
 To run tests, on runtime-tests folder:

 ``npm install``